 The two-year OWP will lead-up to the Board's adoption of STA's updated two-year budget scheduled for July.

-Adopt the STA's Overall Work Plan (OWP) for FY 2025-26 and 2026-27 for FY 2025-26 and 2026-27 as shown in Attachment A.
+Forward a recommendation to the STA TAC and Board to adopt the STA's Draft Overall Work Plan (OWP) for FY 2025-26 and 2026-27 as shown in Attachment A.